tototomate123/tuwunel/CONTRIBUTING.md

 ### Creating pull requests

 Please try to keep contributions to the GitHub.
-While the mirrors of conduwuit allow for pull/merge requests, there is no guarantee I will see them in a timely manner.
+While the mirrors of Tuwunel allow for pull/merge requests, there is no guarantee I will see them in a timely manner.
 Additionally, please mark WIP or unfinished or incomplete PRs as drafts.
 This prevents me from having to ping once in a while to double check the status